Frequently Asked Questions

 What does the scholarship cover?

-The scholarship is equal to the amount of 10% of the BASE TUITION for the in-state resident or eligible MetroRate students.
+The scholarship is equal to the amount of 10% of the BASE TUITION for the in-state resident, all-inclusive rate programs, or eligible MetroRate students.
 For non-resident or special program online students it will be 25% of the BASE TUITION.
 Fees are not covered by this scholarship.

 Who is eligible for this program?

 Students in both undergraduate and graduate degree programs and certificate programs that are part of the Partnership Agreement are eligible.
 See Partnership website for most current list eligible programs.
 As long as the student has been admitted to a KU Edwards program that is part of the Federal Government Partnership program they are eligible.
 This is determined by the student having the appropriate plan or sub-plan code.

 While scholarships will be awarded on a first-come, first-serve basis, all applications for each semester must be received by the following priority deadlines: There is no “back-awarding” for a semester already in progress or past.

 Spring Semester – Dec 1

 Can non-degree seeking for-credit students get this award?

 This scholarship is reserved for degree or certificate seeking students admitted to specific KU Edwards programs.
 We encourage students who are non-degree seeking to visit with Financial Aid to explore other options for funding support.